Upton County License Hearing Guide

 What It Is

-• Separate from Criminal Court: It’s vital to understand that the ALR hearing is a completely separate proceeding from your criminal DUI case.
+• Separate from Criminal Court: The ALR hearing is a completely separate proceeding from your criminal DUI case.
 The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice-versa.

-• Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.
+• Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DPS has enough evidence to suspend your driver's license.

 • Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show that it is more likely than not that you were driving while intoxicated.
-This is known as "preponderance of the evidence."
+The DPS only needs to show that it is more likely than not that you were driving while intoxicated, a standard known as "preponderance of the evidence."
 In a criminal trial, the prosecution must prove your guilt beyond a reasonable doubt.

 How to Prepare